 Analyses of social media posts allow for open, scientific investigation of ADRs that may not be reported, or may be underreported in spontaneous reporting systems and primary literature, thus contributing to a more complete safety profile.

-Challenges exist in current natural language processing methods that are capable of automatically mapping ADR expressions to standard forms; however, given the amount of information available in social media, it is important to continue efforts to improve the state of automatic text processing approaches.
+Challenges exist that prevent current natural language processing methods to automatically map all consumer ADR expressions to standard forms; improvements to automatic text processing approaches should make the methods presented here scalable by reducing the annotation burden.

 1. Introduction

 Adverse drug reactions (ADRs) are a significant cause of morbidity and mortality worldwide, are responsible for approximately 5.3% of hospital admissions, and are estimated to rank between fourth and sixth in cause of mortality in the United States, making them crucial in healthcare decision making (1-4).
 Recent studies have highlighted ADRs as costly, and their discovery a public health priority (4-6).
 The seriousness of the problem has led to investigations of novel methods to discover and assess ADR information from distinct sources (7-10).
 The World Health Organization (WHO) defines an ADR as “a response to a drug which is noxious and unintended, and which occurs at doses normally used in man for the prophylaxis, diagnosis, or therapy of disease, or for the modifications of physiological function” (4).
 The importance of ADRs should not be understated given that many drugs may result in harm, and when different options are available, avoidance of ADRs may be a deciding factor in formulary inclusion or treatment choice.
-There may also be narrow benefit-versus-harm trade offs.
+There may also be narrow benefit-versus-harm trade-offs.
 A number of efforts originating from different parts of the globe attempt to systematically identify and report ADRs.
 However, comprehensive detection and reporting of ADRs remains incomplete (2, 4, 11).
 Each reporting source has limitations.
 In particular, underreporting is apparent in traditional pharmacovigilance data, clinical trials and other types of studies (12).
 Drug information databases (DIDs), which are compilations of information primarily used by medical professionals, are limited by timeliness of updates from primary literature and package insert data.
 In recent years, social media has emerged as a promising source of timely data that is currently underused and could help supplement data from other sources (13, 14).
 Little is known about the similarities and differences between ADRs obtained from social media and traditional sources.

-The primary objective of this study is to elucidate the similarities and differences between social media and other ADR reporting systems, in an attempt to create a complete ADR profile for a single medication.
-We selected adalimumab as the focus of this study because it is approved to chronic diseases with significant health burdens, has been a top-selling drug in the United States for many years, and has both common and rare adverse events (15-18).
-Adalimumab is a biologic which is a class of medications that are large molecules manufactured in living cells for the treatment of diseases.
+The primary objective of this study is to explore methods to elucidate the similarities and differences between data extracted from social media and other ADR reporting systems, in an attempt to create a complete ADR profile for a single medication.
+We selected adalimumab as the focus of this study because it is approved for chronic diseases with significant health burdens, has been a top-selling drug in the United States for many years, and has both common and rare adverse events (15-18).
+Adalimumab is a biologic, a class of medications that are large molecules manufactured in living cells for the treatment of diseases.
 It is a monoclonal antibody that binds to tumor-necrosis-factors, ultimately resulting in decreased inflammatory activity in immune based conditions.
 Its primary use is in immune based arthritis, Crohn’s disease, ulcerative colitis, and psoriatic arthritis although there are additional FDA approved indications.
 Adalimumab has many common side effects such as injection site reactions, and rarely it increases the risk of serious infections (17).
 We hypothesized that social media provides information to support what is known about medications, along with additional information that is not available from traditional systems.

 1.1 Challenges with ADR Reporting